 The Board meets as often as necessary, at least quarterly, and on notice by the Chairman or by the person designated by him.
 In addition, the Board must be convened as soon as a Board member requests the Chairman to call a meeting.
-All Committees provide a detailed report to the full Board at each meeting in a dedicated Chairmans's session.
+All Committees provide a detailed report to the full Board at each meeting in a dedicated Chairman's session.

 The Board reserves at least one day per year to discuss the strategic long-term plan of the Company.
-In addition, every year the Board visits one operating company for three to five days, in 2011 Nestlé in Brazil.
-The average attendance at the Board meetings was 100%.
+In addition, every year the Board visits one operating company for three to five days, in 2012 Nestlé in the United Kingdom.
+The average attendance at the Board meetings was 99%, one Board member having missed one meeting.
 Board meetings, with the exception of certain Chairman's and in camera sessions, are attended by all members of the Executive Board.
 In addition, selected members of the Executive Board and senior management participate in certain Committee meetings.